CromwellCMS/Cromwell/website/docs/development/theme-development.md

 We put elements into `CContainer`s.
 This component equals to `<div>` tag plus properties available to all Blocks:
 - Draggable - User can drag and drop Block into another position inside any other CContainer.
 - Modifiable - User can edit properties of Block.
 Properties can be common such as styles and Block type-specific such as 'image path' for `CImage` Block.
 - Removable - User can delete Block.
-Component will remain in the code since we cannot edit files of your Theme, but it will render `<></>` instead of its content.
+Component will remain in the code since we cannot edit files of your Theme, but it will render nothing instead of its content.

 :::important
 You must always provide a unique `id` prop to Blocks.
 We need it to keep in sync user's and Theme author's changes.